varnishcache/varnish-cache/doc/sphinx/users-guide/operation-logging.rst

 One of the really nice features in Varnish is how logging works.
 Instead of logging to normal log file Varnish logs to a shared memory segment.
 When the end of the segment is reached we start over, overwriting old data.
-This is much, much faster then logging to a file and it doesn't require disk space.
+This is much, much faster than logging to a file and it doesn't require disk space.
 Besides it gives you much, much more information when you need it.